-Administrative leadership benefits from the guidance and recommendations of the Center’s Advisory Council.
+Administrative leadership benefits from the guidance and recommendations of the Center's Advisory Council.
 The Advisory Council is led by Dr. Ben Moultrie.
 Council members annually evaluate and report progress of the Center to the Dean of the College of Engineering, Design and Computing.
-Our advisers also work to connect the Center with other community partners, strategic planning and fund raising.
+Our advisors also work to connect the Center with other community partners, strategic planning and fund raising.
 They are integral to the operation of the Center and are tremendously valued by the team.

-The Scientific Advisory Council, led by Dr. Michael Lightner, brings together scientific and industry leaders with national and/or international reputations who provide guidance and support to center researchers and developers.
+The Scientific Advisory Council, led by Dr. Michael Lightner brings together scientific and industry leaders with national and/or international reputations who provide guidance and support to center researchers and developers.
 They regularly evaluate ongoing and proposed research of the Center and provide scientific guidance, recommendations and support to our team.

 Trustee - Next Fifty Initiative

 CEO - Better Life Global